swirtSJW/migration_tools/README.md

 _incomplete documentation_

-To recursively copy image files from the current directory to a destination:
+To recursively copy image files from the migration source directory to a Drupal files destination:

 There is a drush command that will move the images to public:// from
 $conf['migration_tools_base_dir'] for any given organization: